Agenda

 4. European Commission overview

-• Implementation dialogue on biocides, food safety simplification omnibus, BPR evaluation
+• Implementation dialogue on biocides, simplification omnibus and BPR evaluation

 • REACH microplastics restriction – impact on biocides